Rexxt/t-sp.in/ubg.md

 	* No traditional torikans.
 	* Modes are intended to be 3-6 Minutes long.
 	* Most base modes are intended to be on the easier side for clearing but allow for very high skill ceilings.
-* Modes can be enhanced with unique "curse" modifiers that add an optional extra layer of difficulty.
+* Different modifiers selectable for varying amounts of difficulty.

 ## Gamemodes

 I will only list the names of the modes and their difficulty, as the details are still a work in progress, but mostly finished and in testing.
 Also, there's the whole spoiler argument.
 I'd rather have people dive in without previous knowledge.

-* Combothon - Easiest and most casual gamemode of the bunch for sure.
-* Pharaoh - Easy if your stacking is methodical.
+* (name pending) - Easy if your stacking is methodical.
 * Daredevil - Easy if you take it slow, hard if you push your limits.
 * Relentless - Hardest gamemode on a base level, but feel free to give it a try!

 Possibly more modes will be added, but this is the roster for now.

-## Curses
+## Modifiers

-As with the gamemodes above, I will only list the names of the curses.
-Every curse will be balanced for the corresponding mode.
-Only one curse can be enabled at a time and is selected before the mode is.

-* Floating curse
-* Garbage curse
-* Strain curse
-* Bleak curse
-* Monkey's paw

-More curses will be added in the future, one at a time.
+Modifiers will, well, modify your experience.
+Here's a list of them that are currently planned:

+* Standard: Your standard experience, recommended for those first trying out the game to get a feel for it.
+* Strain: Harder difficulty with stricter timings and additional changes to make the mode harder.
+* Chronos: Time attack-based mode.
+I'm still working on the specifics, it's not quite set in stone yet.
+* Extra: Random assorted modes that are either not up to my current standards or scrapped as a whole, but I still wanted to include them for people to discover.

 ## So, When's the release?

 When it's ready and when I feel like releasing it to the public.
 With that said, I intend for two major versions for now:

-* v1 will have the complete gameplay experience in it, including curses.
+* v1 will have the complete gameplay experience in it, including all modifiers.
 * v2 will be based on the current dev version of Cambridge, which means I will have to get familiar with the vastly changed codebase and port all components over one by one.
 Because this would take significant effort, I'm aiming for a v1 release with a codebase I'm used to at this point so I can get the gamemodes out there faster.
 Besides, v1 is very playable anyway.

 ## So is this really completely made by you?